sagemathinc/cocalc-doc/source/teaching-create-course.rst

 What do the Students Get?
 #########################

 On being invited to a course, each student will have a project created for them in their CoCalc account that corresponds to that course.
-Each project will have you and the course Teaching assistants set as collaborators.
+Each project will have you and the course teaching assistants set as collaborators.

 The student's course project will have its own individual quotas set for disk storage, internet access and so on (e.g. students get 1GB of RAM).
 These quotas will be the standard set of quotas that everybody gets with free CoCalc projects.